Separation Anxiety (cont.)

 - nortriptyline (Aventyl, Pamelor),

 Benzodiazepines tend to be the least-prescribed group of medications to children suffering from separation anxiety disorder.
 This group of medications is thought to work by increasing the activity of calming chemicals in the brain.
-Benzodiazepines include clonazepam (Klonopin) and alprazolam (Xanax).
+Benzodiazepines include clonazepam (Klonopin), lorazepam (Ativan), and alprazolam (Xanax).
 Unfortunately, there is a possible risk of the child becoming dependent on benzodiazepines.
 These medications tend to only be used as a last resort, when the child has had unsuccessful trials of the other two classes of medications or suffers from incapacitating symptoms of anxiety.